deepin-community/btrfs-progs/Documentation/ch-volume-management-intro.rst

 * available data space decreased by 3GiB, usable roughly (50 - 3) + (100 - 3) = 144 GiB
 * metadata redundancy increased

-IOW, the unequal device sizes allow for combined space for data yet improved redundancy for metadata.
+In other words, the unequal device sizes allow for combined space for data yet improved redundancy for metadata.
 If we decide to increase redundancy of data as well, we're going to lose 50GiB of the second device for obvious reasons.

 .. code-block:: bash